OilProducts/abstractinator/README.md

   vectors used by the compressors to pool variable-length segments into fixed representations.
 - **VectorQuantizer** – Discretizes segment embeddings with an EMA-updated codebook and provides the VQ loss used during training.
+The frequency of dead-code resets is controlled by the `vq_reset_interval` value in each compressor's config.
 - **SlidingWindowAttention** – Provides efficient local attention kernels for the token encoder used inside each compressor.
 - **HierarchicalAELM** – Adapter that exposes trained autoencoder checkpoints as